SLAPP Law Explained

 California’s anti-SLAPP Statute

 California’s anti-SLAPP law is contained in Code of Civil Procedure § 425.16, a statute intended to frustrate these actions by providing a quick and (hopefully) inexpensive defense.
 Although called a special motion to strike, the anti-SLAPP statute creates a complicated hybrid of a number of motions, from demurrers to motions for summary judgment, with a dash of injunctive relief.
 When a defendant is served with a lawsuit the defendant asserts is designed to improperly silence his speech, he has the option of filing an anti-SLAPP motion in the first 60 days after service (although the court has the discretion to consider anti-SLAPP motions filed beyond the 60-day deadline).
-If the plaintiff files an amended complaint at any point, that may restart the 60-day clock, depending on how the amended complaint compares to the original case.
+If the plaintiff files an amended complaint at any point, that may restart the 60-day clock, depending on how the amended complaint compares to the original complaint.
 It is sometimes the case that the original complaint will not be a SLAPP, but the plaintiff either adds a cause of action or allegation that makes the amended complaint a SLAPP.

 Once filed, the anti-SLAPP motion stops any discovery and any discovery motions.
-This advances the purpose of the underlying statute, which is intended to save defendants from spurious defamation actions, but at the same time it can frustrate the plaintiff with a legitimate claim, who now must show a reasonable likelihood of success in the action, with his hands tied by the discovery stay.
+This advances the purpose of the underlying statute, which is intended to save defendants from spurious litigation, but at the same time it can frustrate the plaintiff with a legitimate claim, who now must show a reasonable likelihood of success in the action, with his hands tied by the discovery stay.
 (The plaintiff can ask the court for permission to conduct limited discovery on a showing of good cause.)

 There are three important anti-SLAPP statutes, but the heart of legislation is contained in subpart (e) of Code of Civil Procedure section 425.16, which provides: